Skip to Main Content

 13. Duffin, "Queen's Jews," 392.

-• The Manual now discourages the use of ibid. when citing the same source in subsequent notes.
-(Ibid. is an abbreviated form of the Latin ibidem, which means “in the same place.”)
+• The Manual now discourages the use of ibid. (from ibidem, “in the same place.”) when citing the same source in subsequent notes.
 Instead, use a shortened citation.
 If you wish to avoid repetition, the shortened title may be omitted from subsequent notes.
-For more information, see The Chicago Manual of Style, 14.34.
+For more information, see section 13.37 of the Manual.

 2. Raibmon, 22.